huang2002/hxs/README.md

 ## Introduction

 *hxs* is an experimental language written in JavaScript.
-It is NOT ready for production use, but you can give it a try if you are interested in programming languages.
+You can give it a try if you are interested in programming languages, but it is NOT ready for production use.

 ## Links